Healthdirect Free Australian health advice you can count on.

 Nerves damaged by achalasia can’t be repaired, but a range of treatments can be used to help with the symptoms.

 Surgery can reduce pressure at the sphincter.
-One option is to put a small balloon inside the sphincter and inflate it.
+A small balloon may be inflated inside the sphincter to stretch it.
 This procedure may need to be repeated, and there is a risk of tearing the oesophagus.

 If this doesn’t work, you can have an operation called a Heller myotomy to cut the muscle around the sphincter to release tension.
 There is a chance you might develop gastro-oesophageal reflux disease (GORD) after this surgery.

-Another option is to inject botulinum toxin (Botox) into the valve using an endoscope.
+Another option is to inject botulinum toxin (Botox) into the valve using during endoscopy.
 This can relieve symptoms for about 3 to 12 months.

-Medicines can be used to relax the valve, but they often stop working over time and there is a risk of side effects.
+Medicines can be used to relax the valve, but they often become less effective over time and there is a risk of side effects.

 Resources and support